somayaRajhi/capstone2020/docs/result.md

   * `file_name`: Name of the file to which the data will be stored.
 Named after the type of data it is storing.
   * `data`: The raw JSON data recieved from querying regulations.gov.
 * `jobs`: A list of new job objects.
 These job objects omit the job_id field.
 Jobs are retrieved through the JSON data collected from the regulations server.
-	* Documents have a list of docket and document jobs
-  * Document can have a list of download jobs
-  * Docket and downloads will not return any new jobs

 ## Data Storage